invoiceninja/admin-portal/README.md

     - After go to add a new Android application.
 For the package name add `com.invoiceninja.flutter`
     - Press "Register App" button.
     - Download "google-services.json" and put it in `android/app` directory.
-- Run `flutter run` while you have a device connected to the computer or an emulator running and now you can run it.
-- Run `flutter drive --target=test_driver/products_it.dart` to run the tests

 ## Contributions

 We gladly accept contributions!
 If you'd like to get involved with development please join our [Slack group](http://slack.invoiceninja.com/).